-In microfabrication, lithography is used to create detailed patterns in a substrate.
-It is the first step in structuring the glass or silicon wafers, and thus basically forms the heart of the process.
+In microfabrication, lithography is used to create detailed patterns on a substrate.
+It is quite often the first step in structuring the glass or silicon wafers.
+Lithography steps are mostly repeated several times, and thus basically form the heart of the structuring process.

 To structure a substrate, a light-sensitive layer (photoresist) is applied on the entire surface.
 A mask ensures that parts of the photoresist remain protected and therefore are not affected by the light.
 When the substrate is exposed to the light source, the exposed parts of the photoresist will react, creating the pattern in the substrate.
 An etching step removes the silicon in these uncovered parts, thus creating the final structure of the substrate.
 The structuring of bulk substrate materials or thin films using a light-sensitive layer is a robust process that is almost fully automated, which leads to a stable, fast, and accurate procedure.

 Light-sensitive layers are usually deposited by spin coating, a common technique that works perfectly on smooth surfaces.
 If the substrate already contains a significant topography on which the photoresist has to be applied, spray coating is a better option.

 There are two varieties of the photolithography process:

 UV contact lithography, where a one-on-one projection of the mask into the photoresist takes place.
 The features cannot be smaller than 1 mu.